Carpal Tunnel Syndrome: Non-Operative Management

 - Possible decreased joint mobility in the wrist and MCP joints of the thumb and digits 2 and 3

 The synovial thickness and scarring in the tendon sheaths (tendinosis), irritation, inflammation, and swelling (tendinitis) as a result of repetitive wrist flexion, extension, or gripping activities may reduce the space in the tunnel.
-As such, patients of CTS are likely to provide a history of direct external pressure on the tunnel.
+As such, patients with CTS are likely to provide a history of direct external pressure on the tunnel.
 Either that, or a history of the wrist held in prolonged full flexion and extension, which include awkward wrist postures (i.e. keyboard and mouse use), compressive forces from sustained equipment use, and vibration against carpal tunnel.

 Patients will be managed conservatively or operatively.
 This is dependent on the severity of Carpal Tunnel Syndrome (CTS).
 Conservative management of mild forms of CTS includes physiotherapy.
 It usually yields good results.
 This is especially so if the injury is recent, and due to awkward wrist postures and repetitive motions of the wrist at work.
 Physiotherapy intervention is guided by the objective assessment and directed to the causative factors.

 - Splinting- Splint wrist in neutral to minimise pressure in the tunnel and to provide rest from the aggravating activity

 - Joint mobilisation – mobilise carpals for increased carpal tunnel space if there is restricted joint mobility.

 - Biomechanical analysis- identify faulty wrist or upper extremity motions.
 Adapt the environment if possible to reduce the need for faulty motion.
 Strengthen and increase endurance in stabilising muscles.

 - Tendon gliding and median nerve mobilisation exercises – A study by Rozmaryn et al (1998) has shown a significant improvement in symptoms in Carpal Tunnel Syndrome patients treated conservatively with the tendon and median nerve gliding exercises.
 Only 43% of the patients in the experimental group who had the nerve mobilisation exercises underwent subsequent surgical release of the carpal tunnel, compared to 71% in the control group.